Employment

 • Prolonged periods of sitting at a desk and working on a computer.

-APPLY by sending your resume and cover letter to Coco Provance at cprovance@thejamesriver.org.
-This position will remain open until filled; interviews will begin after March 1, 2024.
+APPLY by sending your resume and cover letter to sralston@thejamesriver.org.
+This position will remain open until filled; interviews will begin after April 10, 2024.

 EOE M/F/D/V JRA reserves the right to alter, change, modify, and/or terminate this job posting at any time without notice or obligation to any party.